 We recognize that not all participants will have had experience with Docker, and we intend to work hard to make this process as smooth and easy as possible.
 This will include:

-In order to make efficient use of data, the "sanity-check" set will consist of just two cases (case_00000 and case_00001), and should be used only to ensure your container is providing expected results.
+In order to make efficient use of data, the "sanity-check" set will consist of just three cases (case_00005, case_00156, and case_00151) two cases (case_00000 and case_00001), and should be used only to ensure your container is providing expected results.
 No official "validation" set will be released since we believe teams should have the freedom to validate as they see fit.

-A brief KiTS21 satellite event at MICCAI 2021 in Strasbourg, France (knock on wood) will be held on either September 27 or October 1, 2021.
-The top-5 scoring teams will be invited to give oral presentations and receive certificates, and the #1 team will be awarded a prize (yet to be announced).
+A brief KiTS21 satellite event at MICCAI 2021 in Strasbourg, France (knock on wood) will be held on September 27, 2021.
+The top-5 scoring teams will be invited to give oral presentations and receive certificates, and the #1 team will be awarded a $5000 prize sponsored by Histosonics, Inc.

 I have a question about the rules.
 Where should I ask it?